CHESAPEAKE BAY ALEXANDER STUDIES

 A flexible approach to Alexander Technique teacher training

 Guest Teachers: Sarah Barker, Bill Conable, Glenna Batson, Diana Bradley, Bob Lada, Teresa Lee, Rene'e Jackson, Ashley Hyers, Missy Barnes

 Training to become an Alexander Technique teacher entails extensive study over three or more years.
-The Greensboro program, "CBAS," is structured to reflect the fact that people must continue to work as they study.
+CBAS is structured to reflect the fact that people must continue to work as they study.
 Founded in 2004, the program provides a four component plan leading to teacher certification after three years if all components are fulfilled.
 Some trainees may opt to extend their training over a four or five year course of study.
-The weekend series in Greensboro, NC is the centerpiece around which trainees add as much study as they wish.
+The weekend series is the centerpiece around which trainees add as much study as they wish.
 Completion of this multi-faceted program fulfills a requirement for teacher certification in Alexander Technique International.

 The program is designed for those with an established interest in the Alexander Technique and a desire to become a certified teacher.
 A minimum of 20 hours of previous AT study is required.
 Those hours may include private and/or group study.
 An interview with Robin Gilmore is required for acceptance into the program.